gammapy/gammapy/docs/tutorials/gammapy-spectrum/index.rst

 ----------------------------------

-The first step on our way to the Crab spectrum is generating 1D spectral information, i.e. an on counts vector, and off counts vector, an effective area vector, and an energy dispersion matrix.
+The first step on our way to the Crab spectrum is generating 1D spectral information, i.e. an on `~gammapy.spectrum.CountsSpectrum`, and off `~gammapy.spectrum.CountsSpectrum`, an `~gammapy.irf.EffectiveAreaTable` vector, and an `~gammapy.irf.EnergyDispersion` matrix.
 This is done with ``gammapy-spectrum extract``.
 Below you find an example config file: